nitishkapoor18/Stock-News-Sentiment-Analyzer/README.md

 ---

 ### Contact
-For any queries or support, contact [your-email@example.com](mailto:your-email@example.com).
+For any queries or support, contact [nitishkapoor4321@gmail.com](mailto:nitishkapoor4321@gmail.com).

 ---

-Replace `your-username` in the git clone URL with your GitHub username and update the email address in the Contact section with your actual email address.
-Let me know if you need any more customization or additional information!